-Anthony Salandy has over 20 years of experience working in the Legislative and Executive branches of the U.S. Government, academia and philanthropy.
+Dr. Anthony Salandy has over 20 years of experience working in the Legislative and Executive branches of the U.S. Government, academia and philanthropy.
 He is a skilled researcher and consultant whose work has guided the development of state and federal policies in education, child and family welfare, immigration, public health, and juvenile justice among others.
 He has worked in Africa and the Caribbean on HIV/AIDS prevention, care, treatment, and support projects.
 He was twice selected as an American Association for the Advancement of Science (AAAS) Fellow.
 He holds a Bachelor’s degree in Biology from Rust College and a Master’s and Doctoral degree in Human Development and Family Studies from Auburn University.

 Sr. Accounting Manager

 Kristy Aichroth is the Accounting Manager at WWO.
 Prior to coming to WWO, Kristy worked for eight years as a Fund Accountant and Manager at a hedge fund based in New York City.
 In this role, she handled all daily management including investor relations.
 She also has numerous years in the public accounting field.
 Kristy earned her BS in Business and Economics with a major in Accounting from Lehigh University.
-She currently lives in Springfield with her husband and daughter.
+She currently lives in Springfield with her husband and two daughters.

 Regina Cariddi, Program Coordinator, has broad non-profit experience volunteering in the areas of domestic violence, foster care and service-learning.
 She is responsible for coordinating the WWO Ranger Program and supporting various volunteer efforts.
 She is a registered nurse with clinical experience in a variety of healthcare settings, has been a nursing instructor and staff development coordinator.
 Regina earned a BS in Nursing from Clemson University and a MSN in Nursing Administration from Georgetown University.